ggPeti/hash_transform/README.md

 # HashTransform

 This gem extends the Hash class with the following methods:

 map_keys

 map_keys!

 map_values

 map_values!

-The bang version of each method will map the keys or values of the hash with the given block and change it.
+The bang version of each method will modify the keys or values of the hash according to the given block.
 The non-bang version will return a new hash.

 ## Installation